 Let us assume however, that ways have been discovered that allow us to travel back to past times.
 For instance, either by building a faster-than-light (FTL) time machine or via a hypothetical passage in space-time known as a wormhole.
 The time traveler would then need to travel backward in time to the same world he inhabited.
 This is an important distinction because according to some philosophers and scientists, traveling to a slightly different world will eliminate historical paradoxes and/or inconsistencies.

 Let us, therefore, look at this proposition, which is known as the Many-Worlds Interpretation (MWI) of Quantum Mechanics.

 The Multi-world Interpretation

-This multi-world interpretation is predicated on the idea that since killing one’s own grandfather will prevent one’s own existence in the present, it might be possible to find a different, but largely similar world in the past where historical conditions are sufficiently similar to allow grand-patricide without creating an historical inconsistency.
+This multi-world interpretation is predicated on the idea that since killing one’s own grandfather will prevent one’s own existence in the present, it might be possible to find a different, but largely similar world in the past where historical conditions are sufficiently similar to allow grand patricide without creating a historical inconsistency.

 The problem with this notion is off course the fact that one needs an almost infinite number of worlds in order to:

 - find a world where the grandfather-to-be-killed is actually one’s biological grandfather

 - find a world where the act of killing one’s grandfather does not affect or prevent one’s own existence in the present